-- 38 Starting with SPDM 1.1, SPDM describes at a very high and abstract level a construct, called a record, to encrypt and authenticate data within a session.
+- 36 Starting with SPDM 1.1, SPDM describes at a very high and abstract level a construct, called a record, to encrypt and authenticate data within a session.
 SPDM places the responsibility of the details and definition of the record onto the transport layer.
-The manifestation of this record in this specification is called a Secured Message. - A Secured Message shall only be used within a secure session.
-Specifically, a Secured Message can be used in any phase of a secure session, such as the session handshake phase and the application phase. - To support a Secured Message, an SPDM endpoint shall support message authentication.
+The manifestation of this record in this specification is called a Secured Message. - 37 A Secured Message shall only be used within a secure session.
+Specifically, a Secured Message can be used in any phase of a secure session, such as the session handshake phase and the application phase. - 38 To support a Secured Message, an SPDM endpoint shall support one or both of message authentication and encryption.
 Additionally, an SPDM endpoint shall support one or more AEAD algorithms as defined in DSP0274.
 Finally, an SPDM Responder shall select an AEAD algorithm according to DSP0274.